geraintluff/jsfx/README.md

 * Spring-Box - an echo/chorus effect
 * Bad Connection - flips between two volumes to simulate poor connection or dropouts
 * Sandwich Amp - distortion module with a before/after filter pair, width control and secondary input
-* Warble - a fairly basic non-linear pitch-correction effect
+* Warble - a basic pitch-editing effect
 * Spectrum Matcher - analyse the difference between an input and a model, and optionally correct with EQ
 * Smooth Limiter - a limiter that aims to have the correction curve as smooth as possible
+* Panalysis - visualise and manipulate the stereo field of the audio

 Presets (RPL) for these effects can be downloaded from GitHub.